Thomas Ken: Lodger at Longleat

 When deprived of his see by William and Mary in 1691 after he refused to transfer his oath of allegiance from James, on the grounds that once given, it could not be forsworn, he was given lodgings at Longleat and an £80 annuity by Thomas Thynne, 1st Viscount Weymouth, a friend since Oxford days.

+Ken was arrested with several others after the 1696 plot to kill King William; he was released shortly afterwards and worked on ending the schism between the nonjurors and the church.

+After Kidder’s death in 1703, Queen Anne invited him to return to his post as Bishop of Bath and Wells; he declined.
+He took up his robe on only one occasion, the funeral of fellow nonjuror John Kettlewell.

 Taking up residence on the top floor at Longleat for a period of some twenty years, he exerted a profound influence upon Thomas Thynne, becoming what some might describe as his conscience.
 Thynne thus acquired a reputation for good deeds, which he himself regarded as spontaneous enough, but which the friends of his youth were inclined to regard as having been inspired by his devout friend, the Bishop.

 An example of such benevolence: In 1707, Thynne, influenced by Ken, founded a grammar school for boys in the nearby market town of Warminster, with 23 free places for local boys.
 Originally The Lord Weymouth School (and known locally as The Latin School), in 1973 this school merged with St Monica's School for Girls to become the co-educational Warminster School, which continues to this day.
 Ken is remembered at Warminster School by the naming of a competitive 'house' after him.

 Notable too is the fact that a portion of the West Wing of Longleat was transformed into a chapel for the household's daily worship.
 Not that its interior ever matched the architectural finery of equivalent chapels in other stately homes, but it was in any case evidence of the devout spirit which prevailed at Longleat over that particular historical period.

-While living in the house at Longleat, Ken wrote many of his famous hymns, including 'Awake my soul', and, when he died in 1711, bequeathed his extensive library to the 1st Viscount.
+While living in the house at Longleat, Ken wrote many of his famous hymns, including 'Awake my soul', and, when he died in 1711, he bequeathed his extensive library to the 1st Viscount.